Aldama showing the faith he has from the Grizzlies is well earned

-MEMPHIS – It may have caught many people by surprise when the Grizzlies talked about sliding second year forward Santi Aldama into the starting line-up, with Jaren Jackson Junior still rehabbing an injured foot.
+MEMPHIS, Tenn.– It may have caught many people by surprise when the Grizzlies talked about sliding second-year forward Santi Aldama into the starting line-up, with Jaren Jackson Junior still rehabbing an injured foot.

 But Monday night, in the team’s preseason home opener, Aldama showed why he might actually be the perfect fit.